upodroid/terraform-aws-datasync/modules/datasync-task/README.md

 gid - (Optional) Group identifier of the file's owners.
 Valid values: BOTH, INT\_VALUE, NAME, NONE.
 Default: INT\_VALUE (preserve integer value of the ID).
 - `log_level` - (Optional) Determines the type of logs that DataSync publishes to a log stream in the Amazon CloudWatch log group that you provide.
 Valid values: OFF, BASIC, TRANSFER.
 Default: OFF. mtime - (Optional) A file metadata that indicates the last time a file was modified (written to) before the sync PREPARING phase.
 Value values: NONE, PRESERVE.
 Default: PRESERVE.
 - `object_tags` - (Optional) Specifies whether object tags are maintained when transferring between object storage systems.
 If you want your DataSync task to ignore object tags, specify the NONE value.
 Valid values: PRESERVE, NONE.
 Default value: PRESERVE.
+Note: PRESERVE is allowed in enhanced mode only for S3 to S3 and other locations where object tagging is enabled.
 - `overwrite_mode` - (Optional) Determines whether files at the destination should be overwritten or preserved when copying files.
 Valid values: ALWAYS, NEVER.
 Default: ALWAYS.
 - `posix_permissions` - (Optional) Determines which users or groups can access a file for a specific purpose such as reading, writing, or execution of the file.
 Valid values: NONE, PRESERVE.
 Default: PRESERVE.
 - `preserve_deleted_files` - (Optional) Whether files deleted in the source should be removed or preserved in the destination file system.
 Valid values: PRESERVE, REMOVE.
 Default: PRESERVE.